dolox/fallback/README.md

 | ------ | ------- | -------- |
 | String | null    | No       |

-The name that you want to use to reference this module from another [define](#fallbackdefinename-dependencies-factory-error) or [require](#fallbackrequiredependencies-factory-error) `Function`.
+The name which will be used to reference the module from a [define](#fallbackdefinename-dependencies-factory-error) or [require](#fallbackrequiredependencies-factory-error) `Function`.

 If you don't specify the name for the definition then it'll be deemed as an anonymous module and use the name of the current file as it's definition name.
-Note that you cannot have multiple anonymous definitions within the same file as the library has no way of know how to reference or differentiate each.
+Note that you cannot have multiple anonymous definitions within the same file as the library has no way of knowing how to differentiate each.

 **Example:**

+**main.js**

 ```javascript
 fallback.define("testDefine", function() {